andsilver/Ski/CONTRIBUTING.md

 * If you see opportunities to make other changes, check that they are required.
 It may be that making a change causes more work and is therefore undesirable.

-* Use rubocop on changed files.
-Fix any failures in your new code changes.
-It is not necessary to fix other failures in the file.
+* Use standard on changed files.
+Fix any failures in your new code changes:

+  `bundle exec standardrb --fix app lib spec`

 * Do not add new dependencies unless agreed (JavaScript libraries, gems, CSS frameworks, etc.).